 While you’re Out There

-The Mount Nelson is the gateway to the great (and grape) outdoors and everything Cape Town and the Western Cape has to offer.
-You’ll be spoilt for choice as there are numerous Cape Wineland journeys to pick from… in a 4×4, classic car, or even a motorbike and side car, if that takes your fancy.
-We opted to head of the city into the Constantia Winelands to experience three historic wine estates using private roads with access only given to the Mount Nelson’s tour team.
+The Mount Nelson is the gateway to the great (and grape) outdoors and everything Cape Town and the Western Cape have to offer.
+You’ll be spoilt for choice as there are numerous Cape Wineland journeys to pick from: in a 4×4, classic car, or even a motorbike and sidecar if it takes your fancy.
+We opted to head out of the city into the Constantia Winelands to experience three historic wine estates using private roads with access only given to the Mount Nelson’s tour team.
 On this journey, we enjoyed meeting the region’s youngest female winemaker and tasting what is said to be the best Sauvignon Blanc in the world.

 Just across from the cottages, you’ll find the Mount Nelson’s adults-only pool, which allows for a more relaxed swim than the hotel’s main pool, though that is by no means to say that the latter is unpleasant.
 To the contrary, with its beautiful location embedded into the property’s manicured gardens – featuring palm tree-lined walkways, boules, two tennis courts and more – the main pool couldn’t be more of a joy to swim a few laps in (or lounge alongside, an iced something in hand).

 You’ll also find the Librisa spa next to it, set in refurbished Victorian heritage homes and featuring steam rooms, saunas and small plunge pools for men and women.
 We thought this part of the hotel could do with a makeover, frankly, as the amenities looked rather dated and the area around the plunge pool felt a little loveless to us.
 That said, if you frequent the spa for a treatment instead, we’re sure the lovely team will have you feeling cool, calm and collected in no time.